<-- End Marfeel -->

 L-R Donald Trump (Photo: Gage Skidmore/flickr)/Abraham Lincoln (photo: Public Domain)

 Former President Donald Trump sat down with Fox News on Oct.
-18 and delivered some rather concerning takes in response to a 10-year-old boy’s question as to who his favorite president is.
+18 and delivered some rather concerning remarks in response to a 10-year-old boy’s question about who his favorite president is.
 During the interview, Trump suggested that 16th President Abraham Lincoln could have avoided the Civil War by cutting a deal with the South, which would have allowed slavery to remain legal in some form.

 View Quiz